nikomatsakis/rusty-peg/README.md

 it (or see a PR, for that matter).
 Here are some thoughts I had on changes I might make in the future:

+- Write a lot more tests; the test suite is far from exhaustive :)
 - Remove the need for the comma operator; this is blocked on a bug in rustc which has been fixed but not yet made it out to a stable release
 - Separate construction of the *parser* from construction of the cache.